When the Past Was Around: Gameplay

+Plot

+The game begins with Eda in front on a birdcage containing a human silhouette.
+The silhouette then leads Eda to a door as the cage disappears.
+As Eda interacts with various rooms with keepsakes and musical paraphernalia, the silhouette reveals itself as her lover, an anthropomorphic owl who is also a violinist.
+Afterward, Eda finds herself in a cemetery and finds the owl playing the violin behind a mausoleum door.
+The game then presents various scenes of Eda's memories with the owl.
+The scenes reveal that the owl eventually dies during their relationship due to an unknown illness.
+Moreover, Eda played the violin since childhood but gradually loses her interest due to various factors, including the owl's death.
+Through experiencing flashbacks, Eda learns to move forward from grieving the owl's death.

 Development and release

 When the Past Was Around was developed by Mojiken Studio and published by Toge Productions, which are both based in Indonesia.
-The game was created and illustrated by Indonesian illustrator and developer Brigatta Rena, who created the game as a love story that was relatable yet mysterious.
+The game was created and illustrated by Indonesian illustrator and developer Brigitta Rena, who created the game as a love story that was relatable yet mysterious.
 It was made without any dialogue for players to loosely interpret her life experiences, which the game was based on.
 The development team had the challenge of having a unified view of the story from the game's absence of dialogue, as each member had a different interpretation of Eda and the owl's story.
 The team eventually agreed to the game's story details through "some trial and error", Rena said.
 Rena's hand-drawn scenes in the game were inspired from several manga and video games such as The Ancient Magus' Bride and Florence.
-Rena would join the narrative development team of A Space for the Unbound.

 The game was released for Windows on September 22, 2020.
 Release of the game in consoles within the year was first announced in May 2020.
 In November, video game publisher Chorus Worldwide announced a release for PlayStation 4, Xbox One, and Nintendo Switch in December 2020 by publisher Chorus Worldwide was announced in November 2020.
-The game was published on the platforms from December 16 to 18, 2020.
+The game was published on the Nintendo Switch on December 16, on the PlayStation 4 the following day, and the Xbox One on December 18.
 A mobile version of the game was announced in September 2021.
 It was released on iOS and Android on March 14, 2022.